maximbilan/Quizlet-iOS/README.md

 ## How to use

-For setup the library you should call in your <i>AppDelegate</i> class in the <i>didFinishLaunchingWithOptions</i> method the following code:
+For setup client you should create instance with your client ID, secret key and redirect URI.
+See the following code:
 <pre>
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {